KaKariki02/rushHour/Results/README.md

 Depth first search:
 * Red car at the top:
-  1764 steps to the solution and
+  1764 steps to the solution,
   4106 nodes
 * Red car at the bottom:
-  1761 steps to the solution and
+  1761 steps to the solution,
   4110 nodes